 New Roots / Nuevas Raíces

-Developed with the Latino Migration Project in 2007, this growing collection of oral histories focuses on issues related to Latino migration to North Carolina and the formation of Latino communities.
-Interviews are conducted by LMP staff, UNC faculty, and trained students in courses relating to the topic, including APPLES Global Course Guanajuato.
+The New Roots/Nuevas Raíces Initiative was developed with the Latino Migration Project in 2007.
+This growing collection of oral histories focuses on issues related to Latina/x/o migration to North Carolina.
+Interviews are conducted by LMP staff, UNC faculty, and trained students in courses relating to the topic.
 In-depth interviews in this collection are in Spanish or English and include immigrants, U.S.-born second generations, professionals who work with immigrants, policy-makers, religious leaders, educators, students, and local business owners.

-In 2014, the National Endowment for the Humanities generously awarded the Latino Migration Project, the Southern Oral History Program, and the University Libraries at UNC-Chapel Hill $240,000 for this collaborative initiative to make the New Roots collection accessible to new regional, national and global public constituencies, particularly within Spanish-speaking Latino and Latin American communities.
+In 2014, the National Endowment for the Humanities generously awarded the Latino Migration Project, the Southern Oral History Program, and the University Libraries at UNC-Chapel Hill $240,000 for this collaborative initiative to make the New Roots collection accessible to new regional, national and global public constituencies, particularly within Spanish-speaking communities.

 Explore the growing collection here.